How AI is changing private banking in Central, South and Eastern Europe

 For RMs:

-- Real-time recommendations during client conversations
+- Real-time recommendations: AI-powered advice during live conversations

-- 70% less admin work, 100% more client time
+- Time optimization: 70% less admin work, 100% more client time

 For clients: